mariusmilitaru32/TimeToCook/README.md

     The index page consists of three card panels, each simply explaining the main features of the website.
     ![Mockup](documentation/features/indexcardpanels.png)
   - ####
     The index page features the top-rated recipes submitted by users.
-Only recipes with a rating of 4 or higher are shown, the picture and a short description of the recipe are displayed, including who added the recipe, its rating, difficulty, and category.
+Only recipes with a rating of 4 or higher are shown.
+The picture and a short description of the recipe are displayed, including who added the recipe, its rating, difficulty, and category.
     ![Mockup](documentation/features/indexmostrated.png)
 - ### Footer
   - ####